Fines & Lost Items

 Refunds for Lost Item Fees and Replacement Copies

-If you find and return an item within one year of paying for its replacement, contact Circulation to request a refund of the lost item replacement fee.
+If you find and return an item within one year of paying the lost item fee, contact Circulation to request a refund of the lost item fee.
 Any refunds will be applied first to any outstanding fines and other fees owed to the Library before the remaining balance is issued.

 If you find and return an item after providing a replacement copy or after the Library has purchased a replacement, the Library will return either the replacement copy or the original Library item.
 It will be at the Library's discretion which copy is retained by the Library.
 The replacement copy processing fee is non-refundable.